GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2023-14-07-lambda-track.md

 title: "AWS Lambda with Java: Build, Deploy, Expose, Trace and Monitor"
 layout: post
 date:   2023-07-13 00:00:00 +0200
+excerpt: "In this article, we’ll implement a component of a distributed system in the AWS Cloud Environment: a Lambda serverless function."
 categories:
   - Java
 ---